Bristol Bright Night summary

 For more photos from the event, go to the BNHC website.

-Posted on October 29, 2015, in Evaluation, Research, Science Communication Unit, Science festivals and tagged Bristol Bright Night, European Researchers' Night, evaluation, festivals, Margarida Sardo, SCU.
+Posted on October 29, 2015, in Research & projects, Science Communication Unit and tagged Bristol Bright Night, European Researchers' Night, Evaluation, Margarida Sardo, Science festivals, SCU.
 Bookmark the permalink.
 Leave a comment.